Rowdy Tellez Player Props: Brewers vs. Padres

-On Friday, Rowdy Tellez (on the back of going 2-for-3 with a home run and three RBI) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+The Milwaukee Brewers and Rowdy Tellez, who went 2-for-5 with two home runs and four RBI last time out, battle Seth Lugo and the San Diego Padres at PETCO Park, Saturday at 4:05 PM ET.

-In his previous game, he racked up three RBI (going 2-for-3 with a home run and a walk) against the Padres.
+In his last game, he smacked two homers in his last appearance (going 2-for-5) against the Padres.

 Rowdy Tellez Game Info & Props vs. the Padres